 - Room and board for a semi-private hospital room.
-If a private room is used, this Medical Benefit Plan shall only provide benefits for covered services up to the cost of the semiprivate room rate, unless medically necessary; - Administration of blood and blood processing; - Anesthesia, anesthesia supplies and services;

-- Chemotherapy for treatment of cancer; - Diagnostic services; - Electroshock therapy; - Inpatient hospital services and supplies; - Laboratory tests; - Medical and surgical dressing, supplies, casts and splints; - Operating, delivery and treatment room usage and equipment (including intensive care); - Pre-admission testing for surgery (to be performed on an outpatient basis); - Prescribed drugs; - Rehabilitative and restorative physical and occupational therapy, and speech therapy for treatment expected to result in the sound improvement of a covered person's condition; - Radiation therapy; - Services for hemodialysis, or peritoneal dialysis for chronic renal disease, including equipment, training and medical supplies until the covered person is eligible for Medicare; - Services connected with accidental consumption, or ingestion of a controlled drug or other substance; and - X-ray or imaging studies. - Outpatient surgery.
+If a private room is used, this Medical Benefit Plan shall only provide benefits for covered services up to the cost of the semi-private room rate, unless a private room is medically necessary; - Administration of blood and blood processing; - Anesthesia, anesthesia supplies and services; - Chemotherapy for treatment of cancer; - Diagnostic services; - Electroshock therapy; - Inpatient hospital services and supplies; - Laboratory tests; - Medical and surgical dressing, supplies, casts and splints; - Operating, delivery and treatment room usage and equipment (including intensive care); - Pre-admission testing for surgery (to be performed on an outpatient basis); - Prescribed drugs; - Rehabilitative and restorative physical and occupational therapy, and speech therapy for treatment expected to result in the sound improvement of a covered person's condition; - Radiation therapy; - Services for hemodialysis, or peritoneal dialysis for chronic renal disease, including equipment, training and medical supplies until the covered person is eligible for Medicare; - Services connected with accidental consumption, or ingestion of a controlled drug or other substance; and - X-ray or imaging studies. - Outpatient surgery.
 Precertification may be required for outpatient surgery, whether rendered in a hospital setting on an outpatient basis or in a licensed ambulatory surgical center not located in a hospital. - Pre-admission testing procedures must be rendered to a covered person as an outpatient before the scheduled surgery.
-The covered person will be responsible for pre-admission testing charges if he/she cancels or postpones the scheduled surgery. - Walk-in medical centers or clinics.
-Services provided at a WALK-IN CLINIC or center are deemed not to be emergency medical services and will be covered only if treatment of the covered person is determined to be medically necessary, based on the signs and symptoms at the time of treatment. - URGENT CARE FACILITIES.
-Medically necessary treatment at an urgent care centers (either free-standing or located in a hospital) will be covered.
-Out-of-network care is subject to a deductible and coinsurance.
-Urgent care services obtained outside the United States have a \$15 copay. - Hospital emergency rooms (MEDICAL EMERGENCIES).
-Services are covered if the care is found to be for a medical emergency.
-If the emergency calls for the covered person to be taken to the nearest hospital, coverage will be provided whether or not the nearest hospital is in-network or out-of-network.
-This benefit is subject to a \$250 copay, which will be waived if the covered person is admitted to the hospital.
-If the covered person had no reasonable medical alternative, there is a copay waiver form that may be submitted for reimbursement of the copay.
+The covered person will be responsible for pre-admission testing charges if the covered person cancels or postpones the scheduled surgery. - Walk-in medical centers or clinics.
+Services provided at a WALK-IN CLINIC or center are deemed not to be emergency medical services and will be covered only if treatment of the covered person is determined to be medically necessary, based on the signs and symptoms at the time of treatment.

+- Covered persons in the Primary Care Access and the Standard Access Plans do not need a referral from a primary care physician to obtain services at an in-network walk-in center.
+Non-emergency treatment obtained at an out-of-network walk-in center or clinic is not covered. - URGENT CARE FACILITIES.
+Medically necessary treatment at an URGENT CARE FACILITY (either free-standing or located in a hospital) will be covered.
+Covered persons in the Primary Care Access and the Standard Access Plans do not need to obtain a referral to go to an in-network urgent care facility when a covered person's primary care physician or covering physician is not available to treat the covered person.
+Urgent care services obtained outside the United States have a \$15 copay. - Hospital emergency rooms (medical emergencies).
+Services are covered if the care is found to be for a MEDICAL EMERGENCY.
+If the emergency calls for the covered person to be taken to the nearest hospital, coverage will be provided whether or not the nearest hospital is in-network or out-of-network. - Active employees and non-Medicare-eligible retirees with a retirement date on or after October 2, 2017, and covered dependents are subject to a \$250 copay. - Retirees with a retirement date from October 2, 2011 to October 1, 2017, and covered dependents, are subject to a \$35 copay. - The copay will be waived if the covered person is admitted to the hospital or if the covered person had no reasonable medical alternative.